AdamJeddy/For-Future-Me/_posts/Why-Has-Nobody-Told-Me-This-Before/2022-9-25-Why-Has-Nobody-Told-Me-This-Before.md

 	- Notice the words others use, read books and explore the ways you can keep building your emotional vocabulary.

 ### 13: How to support someone
-> [!important]
 > When we focus on trying to fix the problem, it is easy to underestimate the power of simply being there.
 Most people don’t want to be told what to do.
 But they do want someone to keep showing up to check in and show they care.
+{: .prompt-tip}

-- you cannot support them at your best if your mental health starts to deteriorate.
+- You cannot support them at your best if your mental health starts to deteriorate.
 So it is absolutely imperative that you prioritize your own health too – even in small ways.
 Keep a close eye on the basics.
 Keep track of your sleep, routine, nutritional intake, exercise and social contact.

 - Chapter summary
 	- It is normal to feel overwhelmed or inadequate when supporting someone with mental health problems.
 You want to fix it but you don’t know how.